Principal Investigator

 (he/him)

-I am a second year Statistics & Data Science and Mathematics double major.
+I am a third year Statistics & Data Science and Mathematics double major.
 I am interested in analysing the evolution of language over time using data science techniques.

 Graduate Alumni